 If you are getting an error, the problem may be on the client side.
 A possible cause for this problem is that SMB 1.0/CIFS is disabled on your machine.
 Disabling this protocol is usually done as an extra security precaution, but Harmony requires it to connect to a Harmony database.

-- Open the Start menu and, in the Programs list, select Windows System > Control Panel.
+- On Windows 8.1 or Windows 10: Open the Start menu and, in the programs list, select Windows System > Control Panel.

 - In the Control Panel, select Programs > Turn Windows features on or off.